romeerez/orchid-orm/docs/src/guide/building-a-sample-app.md

 );
 ```

-Note that in the `user.repo.ts` the `selectDto` has two arguments: first is a user query, and second is `currentUserId`.
+Note that in the `user.repo.ts` the `selectDTO` has two arguments: first is a user query, and second is `currentUserId`.

 The first argument is injected automatically, so in the controller, we are only passing the rest of the arguments.
 An editor can be confused by this and print a warning, but TypeScript understands it well,
 if you put a string instead of `currentUserId` TS will show an error.

 Later we will load the same article fields in other endpoints,
-and it makes sense for both readability and re-usability to move articles\` select into `articleRepo.selectDto`:
+and it makes sense for both readability and re-usability to move the common selection of articles into `articleRepo.selectDTO`:

 ```ts
 // src/app/article/article.repo.ts